List of Italian football champions: Serie A

 In 1929 Divisione Nazionale (two groups of 16 teams each) split into two Championships: Divisione Nazionale Serie A (the new Top Division) and Divisione Nazionale Serie B (the new second level of Italian Football).
 The 1929–30 season was the inaugural Serie A season and was won by Internazionale (called Ambrosiana at the time).
 The next 11 years were also dominated by Juventus and Bologna, when all of the Scudetti were won between the three of them, Juventus winning five times in a row, a record equalled by Grande Torino in 1949, by Internazionale in 2010, and Juventus itself in 2016, until they won again the next season in 2017 to overtake the record at six league titles in a row.
 The competition was truncated as the Championship was suspended in 1943 due to World War II.
 A Championship was held in 1944, the Campionato Alta Italia, and won by Spezia.
 The title was officially recognised as a decoration by FIGC in 2002.

 Spezia is authorized by the Italian Federation to exhibit a tricolour badge on the official jerseys which is unique, being the only permanent one in Italy.

 The post-war years were dominated by a Torino side known as Il Grande Torino ("The Great Torino"), a team which found a dramatic end in the Superga air disaster in 1949.
 The 1950s saw the gradual emergence of Milan, with the help of Swedish striker Gunnar Nordahl, who was Serie A's leading scorer (Italian: Capocannonieri) for five out of six seasons.
 Juventus began to dominate throughout the 1970s and early 1980s with nine Scudetti in fifteen seasons while the 1990s saw Milan come to prominence.

-Serie A was dealt another blow by the 2006 Italian football scandal which involved alleged widespread match fixing implicating league champions Juventus, and other major teams including Milan, Fiorentina, Lazio, and Reggina.
-The FIGC ruled Juventus be stripped of their title, relegated to Serie B, and start the following season with a nine-point deduction.
-The other clubs involved suffered similarly with relegation and points deduction.
+Serie A was dealt another blow by the 2006 Calciopoli scandal, which involved the manipulation of referee appointments to favor certain clubs and implicated league champions Juventus, as well as other teams including Milan, Fiorentina, Lazio, and Reggina.
+The FIGC ruled Juventus be demoted in the last place, relegated to Serie B, and start the following season with a nine-point deduction.
+The other clubs involved suffered similarly with points deduction.